Skip to main content

 dpkg -i hobot-dnn_4.0.4-20250909195426_arm64.deb

-# After installation, the wheel package can be found in /tmp on the device
+# After installation, the wheel package can be found in the /tmp directory on the board

 ls /tmp

-# Note: wheel filename varies by version; xxx represents the version number
+# Note: The whl package name varies by version, where xxx represents the version

 # hbm_runtime-x.x.x-cp310-cp310-manylinux_2_34_aarch64.whl